Lamtammy1515/Lamtammy1515.github.io/_posts/2021-08-11-react_lifecycle_methods.markdown

 **4. componentDidUpdate**

-The componentDidUpdate method gets invoked whenever an update occurs or whenever a render method methodgets invoked, EXCEPT for when it is the initial render.
+The componentDidUpdate method gets invoked whenever an update occurs or whenever a render method method gets invoked, EXCEPT for when it is the initial render.
 ComponentDidUpdate can also accept three arguments if necessary, which are the *previous props*, *previous state* and *snapshot*([getSnapshotBeforeUpdate](https://reactjs.org/docs/react-component.html#getsnapshotbeforeupdate)).
 SetState can also be used within this method but it has to be wrapped in a condition to avoid infinite loops.

 **5. componentWillUnmount**
 This method is used to destroy and remove a component from the DOM.

 Hopefully, this was somewhat helpful to get you started in learning about lifecycles.
-Aside from these methods I've talked about above, there a much more lifecycle methods that React offers so I recommend exploring more on those different lifecycle methods!
+Aside from these methods I've talked about above, there a much more lifecycle methods that React offers so I recommend exploring other different lifecycle methods!
 I've also linked a couple of articles below.

 **Resources:**